ltsai59/reactnd-project-myreads/README.md

 This application also allows the user to search for books based on title or author.

-This application is first of the three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+This application is the first of the three projects required for [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

 ## Installation